Last updated: 22 Feb 2022

 Given that outcome funders were engaged in the eye care sector, the outcome funders and service providers shared a common ambition in preventing avoidable blindness.
 The alignment between outcome funders and service provider in terms of objectives also contributed to the setting of ambitious targets, based on extensive evidence and knowledge of the intervention.

-The process of identifying investors began in 2016, and although a number of leads were identified, none committed to being the main investor.
+The process of identifying investors began in 2016 and although a number of leads were identified, none committed to being the main investor.
 There were two main reasons for this.
-Firstly, certain prospective investors noted that the intervention did not align with their priorities in terms of country (Cameroon) or sector (eye care).
-Secondly, other investors were reluctant to join due to the risk attached to the investment, and the fact that there was not yet a significant and credible investor on board.
+First, certain prospective investors noted that the intervention did not align with their priorities in terms of country (Cameroon) or sector (eye care).
+Second, other investors were reluctant to join due to the risk attached to the investment, and the fact that there was not yet a significant and credible investor on board.

 In March 2017, the Overseas Private Investment Corporation (OPIC)— the United States development finance institution (DFI) providing direct loans, guarantees, and risk mitigation products to help American businesses invest in emerging markets— agreed to being the main investor.
 However, OPIC’s mission only enables the organisation to provide debt financing.
 This resulted in a change in the final terms of the DIB, from a 50% capital guarantee for investors to 100%, split between outcome funders and the service provider, and an increase in interest rate from 5% to 8%.
 The fact that the service provider had ‘skin in the game’ (i.e. they took on some of the risk of project failure) gave confidence to the investors and showed Africa Eye Foundation’s commitment to reaching their targets.
 However, these compromises made some of the stakeholders hesitant of the value of the DIB.